varshar16/varshar16.github.io/_pages/about.md

 # Varsha Rao

-Hi, I am a PhD student in the Computer Science department at the University of Chicago.
-I am advised by Professor [Andrew A.Chien](http://people.cs.uchicago.edu/~aachien/).
+I am a PhD student at the University of Chicago, advised by Professor [Andrew A.Chien](http://people.cs.uchicago.edu/~aachien/).
+My research focuses on carbon accounting methodologies for research computing systems, reducing the carbon footprint of distributed storage systems, and developing carbon information services.
 I am interested in designing sustainable computing systems.
-My research focuses on carbon accounting of research computing systems, reducing the carbon footprint of distributed storage systems,  and developing carbon information services.

 Contact: <first_name><last_name> at uchicago dot edu